 For more than twenty years, the Friends have encouraged and provided support for the OSU Library and its mission to serve as the "intellectual commons" of the University.
-Your help has been vital to the Library in achieving and maintaining its reputation for quality resources, services, and gateways to information to meet the needs of OSU's diverse instructional, research, and outreach program.
-Your generosity will help us achieve our goals well into the next decade and beyond.
+Your help is vital to the Library in achieving and maintaining its reputation for quality resources, services and gateways to information to meet the needs of OSU's diverse instructional, research and outreach program.
+Your generosity will help us achieve our goals into the next decade and beyond.

 - 2011: Friends launched Pre-Finals and Finals Week give-aways for students.

 - 2010: Continued to build the Golden Circle of Friends Endowment with an allocation of $50,000.

 - 2008:Supported the necessary travel expenses of the OOHRP to secure additional interviews for the Library's collections.

 - 2008:Designated $30,000 toward the purchase of 25 laptops.

 - 2004:"That Was Then, This Is Now, 50 Years of Building Pride," a Friends-supported anniversary campaign, won the prestigious John Cotton Dana Award for the best public relations program at a college or university library.